manjeersrujan/Sample-Node-cli/README.md

 # Description
 This code used "commander" module to implement CLI with proper error handling, ability to add more commands on fly without making changes to exiting code.
 The actions folder contains .js files and each of them corresponding to a command that is supported.
-To add one more command, craete a .js file with <command_name>.js format and implement following methods.
-The functionality of the tool, help gets updated on fly with new command.

-    handle(args)
-    description()

 # Installation
     cd <code folder(the directory where package.json exists)>